camunda/docker-camunda-bpm-platform/README.md

 be redeployed inside the platform.

-### Clean Distro Without Webapps and Examples
+### Clean distro without web apps and examples

-To remove all webapps and examples from the distro and only deploy your own applications or your own configured cockpit also use Docker volumes.
+To remove all web apps and examples from the distro and only deploy your own applications or your own configured cockpit also use Docker volumes.
 You only have to overlay the deployment folder of the application server with a directory on your local machine.
-So in Apache Tomcat you would mount a directory to `/camunda/webapps/`:
+So in Apache Tomcat, you would mount a directory to `/camunda/webapps/`:

 ```